Basic Introduction to Mapo Tea

 Tasting Methods for Mapo Tea

 Most regions in China experience a monsoon climate with distinct seasonal changes: warm springs, hot summers, cool autumns, and cold winters.
 Therefore, the type of tea consumed should vary according to the season.
-Generally, it is recommended to floral tea in spring, in summer, tea in autumn, and in winter.
+Generally, it is recommended to drink floral tea in spring, Green Tea in summer, Oolong Tea in autumn, and Black Tea in winter.